Histone deacetylase inhibitor: Effects on depressive behaviors

 Pre-clinical research on the use of HDIs to treat depression use rodents to model human depression.
 The tail suspension test (TST) and the forced swimming test (FST) measure the level of defeat in rodents— usually after treatment with chronic stress— which mirrors symptoms of human depression.
 Alongside tests for levels of HDAC mRNA, acetylation and gene expression these behavioral tests are compared to controls to determine whether or not treatment has been successful in ameliorating symptoms of depression.
 Studies which used SAHA or Entinostat(MS-275) found treated animals displayed gene expression profiles similar to those treated with fluoxetine, and displayed similar anti-depressant like behavior.
 Sodium butyrate is commonly used as a candidate for mood disorder treatment: studies using it both alone and in co-treatment with fluoxetine report subjects with increased performance on both TST and FST in addition to increased expression of BDNF.

+Fear-extinction enhancement

+HDAC inhibitors are of interest for enhancing fear extinction during exposure therapy, for instance to treat anxiety disorders, phobias, and post-traumatic stress disorder (PTSD).